Kanegraffiti/Solace/README.md

    cd Solace
    bash install.sh
    ```
    This creates a virtual environment and installs dependencies with retry logic.
-The script also sets up a global `solace` command so you can start the program from anywhere.
+The installer also sets up a cross‑platform `solace` command so you can start the program from any shell.
    On Termux you may need system packages first:
    ```bash
    pkg install -y python git espeak portaudio ffmpeg